 The Eugene Dawson Leadership in Aging Award remembers the work of the first president of The Society from 1980-1982.
 His leadership helped to bring increased awareness and recognition to the field of gerontology in Colorado.
 The Award recognizes the work of community leaders who strive to be on the vanguard of efforts to improve the quality of life for older adults.
-The Award was established in 2014, with the inaugural recognitions of Eugene Dawson of Metropolitan State College of Denver, Marvin Montgomery of the Denver Broncos, Justina Curlee of KUVO Jazz89.3, Dennis Gallagher of the City of Denver, Wellington Webb of Webb Group International, Stevon Lucero of the Chicano Humanities and Arts Council and Senator John M Befalls, Colorado General Assembly.
-Other past recipients include Ferol Johnston, Golden Orchard (2015), Robert Trembly, 50 Plus Marketplace News (2016), Ernest Parker, Alpar Human Development Services (2017), Julie Kraft, Kraft Homes (2018) and Mark Koebrich (2019), Maggie Sparks, Donald J. Opera, Priscilla Bapp (2020), Cathy O’Grady Melvin (2021).
+The Award was established in 2014, with the inaugural recognitions of Eugene Dawson of Metropolitan State College of Denver, Marvin Montgomery of the Denver Broncos, Justina Curlee of KUVO Jazz89.3, Dennis Gallagher of the City of Denver, Wellington Webb of Webb Group International, Steven Lucero of the Chicano Humanities and Arts Council and Senator John M Befalls, Colorado General Assembly.
+Other past recipients include Ferol Johnston, Golden Orchard (2015), Robert Trembly, 50 Plus Marketplace News (2016), Ernest Parker, Alpar Human Development Services (2017), Julie Kraft, Kraft Homes (2018), Mark Koebrich (2019), Maggie Sparks, Donald J. Opera, Priscilla Bapp (2020), Cathy O’Grady Melvin (2021).